SC-Networks/evalanche-soap-api-connector/docs/article.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all articles of a folder
+Retrieve all articles in a folder

 ```